Tag: Jim Cunningham

 The below Parliamentary question was asked by Jim Cunningham on 2016-04-21.

-To ask the Secretary of State for Business, Innovation and Skills, how much his Department spent on adult education courses in each of the last three years.
+To ask the Secretary of State for Business, Innovation and Skills, how many adult learners participated in government-funded further education courses in each of the last three years.

 Nick Boles